kevanbtc/unykorn/README.md

 1. Checks the git repository and pulls the latest changes if an `origin` remote is configured.
 2. Runs the test suite with `pytest`.
+3. Ensures Node dependencies are installed with `npm install` if needed.
-3. Compiles all Solidity contracts using `solcjs`.
+4. Compiles all Solidity contracts using `solcjs`.
-4. Outputs a short JSON report.
+5. Outputs a short JSON report.

 ## Smart Contracts